silence-laboratories/openfinance-loanshark/README.md

 ### Example flow
 Secure Loans is a loan application platform, a FIU, that integrates with multiple Account Aggregator (AA) services to fetch financial data for loan underwriting.

-* User lands on the loan request page to provide details of the loan required
-* Secure Loans redirects the user to AA Consent screens to review details and select accounts to share data with FIU
-* Once consent is approved, FIU can now fetch data of the user.

-## Integration Types

-### Setu Integration
-- Uses OneMoney AA for real financial data on sandbox
-- Use a working Indian mobile number for this flow to receive OTPs
-- Supports consent creation and management
-- Handles data sessions and notifications
-- Provides decrypted financial data

-### Mock AA Integration
-- Simulates AA behavior for testing
-- You can use any mock mobile number and use `111111` as OTP everywhere
-- Provides predefined test scenarios
-- Includes mock data responses
-- Supports encryption simulation

-For a complete understanding,

-- Run the services with Setu integration to understand the how the end-user will interact with AA and how the data fetch happens
-- Once done, run the services with Mock AA integration to understand the end-to-end data fetch flow by running APIs in Postman.
-- All the necessary information is given below to run these different integrations.

 ## Services Used

 ### Supabase